ebuddj/ebu-init/README.md

-# EBU-init
+# EBU Data Journalism project initialization script.

-EBU Data Journalism project initialization script.
+This project can be used to initialize an empty project.

 ## Install